GeertGiebens/LocoNet_IO/README.md

 This data may also be useful to follow the LocoNet for each device.

 The following pictures show some snapshots of the tests.
-Here was tested with 8 devices.
-The intention was to send as many 4 byte messages as possible per devices.
+Here was tested with 8 µC (microcontrollers).
+The intention was to send as many 4 byte messages as possible per µC.

 <img alt="open opps 1" src=https://github.com/GeertGiebens/LocoNet_IO/blob/master/photo%20test%20extreme%20testing%20LocoNet.png>

 I also use the LocoNet monitor from JMRI for testing.
-On this image you can see how 8 devices  each with its Switch address LT1 ...
+On this image you can see how 8 µC each with its Switch address LT1 ...
 LT8 try to send a change of state via random access:

 <img alt="open opps 1" src=https://github.com/GeertGiebens/LocoNet_IO/blob/master/LocoNet%20Monitor%20printout%20DATA.png>